 Caraway

-With small white flowers, caraway is a leafy member of the parsley family.
+With tiny white flowers, caraway is a leafy member of the parsley family.
 The flowers attract butterflies and bees to their nectar.

 Chives

-Bees and butterflies are just some of the insects that are attracted to the fragrant smell of chives.
+Bees and butterflies are just some insects attracted to chives’ fragrant smell.

 Fennel

 The yellow flowers of the fennel attract hoverflies, and the seeds provide food for many species of birds.
-Fennel is also essential for butterflies as it provides food for the larvae, including the American swallowtail you may be able to spot as a caterpillar.
+Fennel is also essential for butterflies as it allows for food for the larvae, including the American swallowtail you may be able to spot as a caterpillar.

 Lavender